 Studies done on the topic show that open rates for marketing emails landing in the Promotions tab did not experience a rapid decline and the observable change was slight.
 In fact, marketers might even be better off overall -- emails that now find a safe place in the Promotions tab may have otherwise been blocked or filtered to the spam folder prior to Gmail's creation of the tabbed inbox.

 While evidence suggests there is no reason to panic over landing in Promotions, what if you still really want to end up in the Primary tab?

 Gmail users themselves can alter the default sorting system by moving an email from one tab to another and electing to have Google always put messages from that sender in the new tab of choice.
-Making an appeal to your audience, asking them to drag your newsletters over to the Primary inbox so they aren't missed, is one option.
-Senders, however, cannot pre-determine which tab their messages will fall into and Klaviyo has no control over inbox placement after an email get successfully delivered.
+Making an appeal to your audience by asking them to drag your newsletters over to the Primary inbox so they aren't missed is one option.
+Senders, however, cannot pre-determine which tab their messages will fall into and Klaviyo has no control over inbox placement after an email is successfully delivered.